Contributor Guide

 src/agilab/core/*, installer/build/deploy, generic runtime helpers

-Ask for maintainer approval first, then run the focused core regression plan
+Discuss with a maintainer first, then run the focused core regression plan

-Prefer docs, app-local, or UI-helper changes for a first pull request.
+For a first pull request, prefer docs, app-local, or UI-helper work.
 Shared core has the highest blast radius because it can affect installation, worker packaging, cluster execution, and packaged public examples.

 Validation map